Tomiwa-Oladejo/Portfolio/index.md

 > *   Analyzed and compared advanced mitigation techniques such as TCP SYN cookies, ingress/egress filtering, web application firewalls, and           reverse firewall mechanisms to evaluate their effectiveness against various attack vectors.
 > *   Performed a structured literature review using reputable databases (IEEE Xplore, Google Scholar, ScienceDirect) to synthesize current            academic perspectives, assess threats to research validity, and support evidence-based cybersecurity recommendations.

+(In the scenario a project appears on my CV and is not present on this portfolio, I have not had the opportunity to integrate it yet)